Employee Recognition Guide

 Still, many leaders are hesitant to deviate from traditional methods of employee recognition.
 Or worse, unwilling to invest in recognition programs altogether.

 This skeptical view comes from misunderstandings about the value of rewards and recognition in the workplace.
+Organizational psychologist Adam Grant, who often says that he studies how to make work “not suck,” shared that we tend to dramatically underestimate the power of appreciation.

 These faulty beliefs hold businesses back from investing sufficient time and resources into formal recognition.
 As a result, these biases prevent companies from building great employee recognition programs.